Meandmy10/DGHA-Admin/README.md

 3. The callback url and the cors rules are the same on the Identity Server (more details on [DGHA-backend](https://github.com/Meandmy10/DGHA-Backend) readme)

 Note: the IsDevMode() check is there because it is assumed you are running the backend system locally in a development enviroment

+## Deployment

+Details on how to deploy angular app can be found [here](https://angular.io/guide/deployment)